Lepton-induced reactions on nuclei in a wide kinematical regime: Results

 We start with the NOvA experiment as an 'in-between' experiment that is sensitive to both the (QE,$\Delta$) and the higher resonance regions; comparisons with results obtained with v2019 of GiBUU were presented in Fig.\ 9 in \cite{NOvA:2021eqi}.
 The comparisons given there show that this previous version of GiBUU describes the cross-section very well at the most forward angular bin $0.99 < \cos(\theta) < 1.0$ but underestimates the measured inclusive double-differential cross sections at non-forward angles with this underestimation being largest at $0.8 < \cos(\theta) < 0.85$.
 That the disagreement is angle-dependent hints at an incorrect $Q^2$ dependendence of the cross section on top of a constant tuneable strength factor in the inclusive cross-section.
 We now try to explore some channels contributing to the inclusive cross section with the help of these NOvA data.
 We stress that in these explorations we always stay within the theoretical uncertainties of input parameters.

-In order to clarify which particular processes could be responsible we show in Fig.\ \ref{fig:nova_2019} the particular angular bin $0.8 < \cos \theta < 0.85$ \cite{Cremonesi:2020}.
+In order to clarify which particular processes could be responsible we show in Fig.\ \ref{fig:nova_2019} the particular angular bin $0.8 < \cos \theta < 0.85$ \cite{Cremonesi:2020} as obtained in the 2019 version.
 The figure contains the various contributions to the inclusive cross-section.
 It is noticeable that the shape of cross section resembles that of only three contributions, those of QE scattering, of $\Delta$ resonance excitation and of the background, whereas all the other contributions are in their sum (about 5- 10\% of the total) flat over the full range of the outgoing muons kinetic energy $T_\mu$.
 The QE strength is reasonably well determined by the data on QE scattering on the nucleon.

 The discrepancy is most pronounced in the region where the $\Delta$ resonance provides the dominant contribution.
-We therefore pay now closer attention to the $\Delta$ contribution which would need an increase of the coupling constant by up to 25\% to match the data in this particular bin.
+We therefore pay now closer attention to the $\Delta$ contribution.
 Since the cross section is reasonably well described in the very forward bin \cite{Cremonesi:2020} this points to a shortcoming of the $Q^2 = 4 E_\nu E_\mu \sin^2 (\theta/2)$ dependence of the $\Delta$ excitation cross section which should be larger at higher $Q^2$ than given by the original modified dipole form used in GiBUU

 with $C_5^\Delta = 1.17$, $a = -0.25$, $b = 0.04$ and $M_A^\Delta = 0.95$ GeV \cite{Leitner:2009zz}.
 In Fig.\ \ref{fig:DeltaFF} we show the $Q^2$-dependence of this original formfactor.
 In the angular bin just discussed the cross section for the NOvA beam gets its largest contribution for $Q^2 \approx 0.7$ GeV$^2$.